Advertisement

 Did you know?

-In 1960, at the age of only 5 years old, Philip was alive when on May 1st, an American CIA U-2 spy plane, piloted by Francis Gary Powers, was shot down by a surface-to-air missile over the Soviet Union.
+In 1960, by the time he was only 5 years old, on May 1st, an American CIA U-2 spy plane, piloted by Francis Gary Powers, was shot down by a surface-to-air missile over the Soviet Union.
 Powers ejected and survived but was captured.
 The U.S. claimed that the U-2 was a "weather plane" but Powers was convicted in the Soviet Union of espionage.
 He was released in 1962 after 1 year, 9 months and 10 days in prison.

 ADVERTISEMENT BY ANCESTRY.COM